pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If you choose well among these possible directions, you’ll build the leading cat picture platform, and lead your company to success.
 If you choose poorly, you might waste months.
 How do you proceed?

 Machine learning strategy will provide general strategies tell you what’s useful to try, and what’s not useful to try.
 It's will save you months or years of development time.

+## Orthogonalization

+- Some deep learning developers know exactly what hyperparameter to tune in order to try to achieve one effect.
+This is a process we call orthogonalization.
+- In orthogonalization, you have some controls, but each control does a specific task and doesn't affect other controls.
+- For a supervised learning system to do well, you usually need to tune the knobs of your system to make sure the following things hold true - chain of assumptions in machine learning:
+  - fit training set well on cost function (near human level performance if possible).
+    - If it's not achieved you could try bigger network, another optimization algorithm (like Adam)...
+  - Fit dev set well on cost function.
+    - If its not achieved you could try regularization, bigger training set...
+  - Fit test set well on cost function.
+    - If its not achieved you could try bigger dev set...
+  - Performs well in real world.
+    - If its not achieved you could try change dev/test set, change cost function...

 ## Setting up development and test sets